If you’re looking into dental PPO plans, you’ve come to the right place.

 There is no claims process involved at all.
 Your pay a monthly or yearly membership fee for discounted treatment from select providers.
 You can choose from any dentist that is a part of the program.

 You might hear them called referral plans, dental memberships, or a host of other names.
-But as a whole, you can use dental savings plans to customize your care.
+But as a whole, you can use Authority Dental’s discount plans to customize your care.
 Single plans may help you save 10-60% on out-of-pocket costs.

 Take Aways on Dental PPOs

 You’re one step closer to choosing the right dental care.
 We know that was a major info dump.
 So let’s take a moment to lock in those gains into your brain.